snowex-hackweek/website-2021/book/tutorials/thermal-ir/index.md

 Much like cameras that observe the visible wavelengths, TIR cameras detect the emitted radiance with an array or line of sensors to form an image of Earth's surface.
 We can call this observed quantity "spectral radiance" (radiance observed for an interval of wavelengths in the electromagnetic spectrum that the TIR camera is sensitive to).

 The temperature of the imaged objects can be estimated by inverting the Planck function, which relates spectral radiance to an object's blackbody temperature.
+(See [Lundquist et al., 2018](https://doi.org/10.1016/j.rse.2018.03.001) for more details.)

 Using the Planck function to solve for spectral radiance: